Reds vs. Yankees Player Props Betting Odds

 Judge Stats

-- Aaron Judge has seven doubles, 12 home runs, 23 walks and 28 RBI (36 total hits).
-He has swiped three bases.
+- Aaron Judge has 37 hits with seven doubles, 13 home runs, 24 walks and 29 RBI.
+He's also stolen three bases.

-- Judge has picked up a hit in six straight games.
-In his last 10 outings he is hitting .324 with two doubles, six home runs, nine walks and 14 RBI.
+- Judge takes a seven-game streak with at least one hit into this contest.
+During his last 10 outings he is batting .342 with two doubles, seven home runs, nine walks and 13 RBI.

 Judge Recent Games